 January 15, 2018 ~ Source NDTV

-Rhino, Calf Shot Dead In Kaziranga National Park In Assam
+Rhino and Calf Shot Dead in Kaziranga National Park of Assam

 November 05, 2017 ~ Source NDTV